FAU-Inf2/FuzzPEG/README.md

 ## Grammar Graphs and Coverage

-A given PEG induces a bi-partite graph, which we refer to as *grammar graph* and which is the main data structure that *FuzzPEG* operates on (basically, *FuzzPEG* traverses this graph structure during the program construction).
+The input grammar induces a bi-partite graph, which we refer to as *grammar graph* and which is the main data structure that *FuzzPEG* operates on (basically, *FuzzPEG* traverses this graph structure during the program construction).
 Each node of such a grammar graph is either a `Choice` (this includes all terminals and non-terminals of the grammar) or a `Sequence` (which, as the name implies, represent sequences in the grammar).
 The edges from a `Choice` to a `Sequence` are called `Alternative`s and the edges from a `Sequence` to a `Choice` are called `Element`s (such `Element`s are annotated with the respective quantifier from the grammar, if any).

-For the example PEG from above, the grammar graph looks as follows (rectangular nodes are `Choice`s and circular nodes are `Sequence`s):
+For the example grammar from above, the grammar graph looks as follows (rectangular nodes are `Choice`s and circular nodes are `Sequence`s):

 ![grammar graph](graphics/grammar_graph.png)